PalisadoesFoundation/talawa/INSTALLATION.md

 ## Developer Environment Setup

-Talawa mobile app requires [talawa-api](https://github.com/PalisadoesFoundation/talawa-api) running locally or remotely, which will be used as an organisation url. an organisation should be created in [talawa-api](https://github.com/PalisadoesFoundation/talawa-api), inorder to create an organisation in talawa-api, [talawa-admin](https://github.com/PalisadoesFoundation/talawa-admin) needs to be used.
+Talawa mobile app requires [talawa-api](https://github.com/PalisadoesFoundation/talawa-api) running locally or remotely, which will be used as an organisation url.

 ### On Your Local Machine

-You need to setup your own local instance of [Talawa-API](https://github.com/PalisadoesFoundation/talawa-api).
+You need to setup your own local instance of [Talawa-API](https://github.com/PalisadoesFoundation/talawa-api) and [talawa-admin](https://github.com/PalisadoesFoundation/talawa-admin).
 The advantage is that you'll be working with the latest code.

 1. You need to setup all the 3 projects locally ([talawa](https://github.com/PalisadoesFoundation/talawa), [talawa-api](https://github.com/PalisadoesFoundation/talawa-api), and [talawa-admin](https://github.com/PalisadoesFoundation/talawa-admin)),
 2. After setting up [talawa-api](https://github.com/PalisadoesFoundation/talawa-api) and [talawa-admin](https://github.com/PalisadoesFoundation/talawa-admin) create an account in talawa admin.